 How can cosmetic brands be more sustainable?
 Chemical engineers are working to find Eco-friendly alternatives for beauty products.
 Can you create your own perfume using all non-toxic ingredients and 'waste smells'?
 For example, using discarded orange peel to create a citrus scent!

 Lucy Hughes

 Lucy Hughes is a 24 year old engineer from the UK.
-While studying product design at the University of Sussex, she developed an exciting new material called MarinaTex, which is causing waves in the engineering industry.
+She has created an exciting new material called MarinaTex, which is causing waves in the engineering industry.

-What is MarinaTex?
+What is Lucy's material?